10UWP/The-UWP-Tools-List/README.md

 # The-UWP-Tools-List
 An extensive list of potentially useful UWP Tools, Libraries, Samples etc to help make your UWP development more awesome.
-The list is non-curated with opininated comments when available.
+The list is non-curated (but with opininated comments when available).
+The ultimate objective is to provide a broad starting point for UWP development to perhaps help to offset the currently chaotic and sporadic information that is generally available.

+All contributions are welcome.
+No guidlines other than Title, Link, Description.
+Adding an GitHub Issue might be your least effort way to add something here.
+I'll even try to insert any comments you might have to make this document a bit more interesting to read over and above a rather dry list of projects.